felkiriinya/Neighbourhood-Frontend/README.md

 ## Backend Link

-The RESTAPIs were created by django, you can find the link on
+The RESTAPIs were created by django, you can find the link on https://github.com/RonaldKiprotich/Neighborhood.git

 ## Figma Link

-This is the link to our [figma]() design
+This is the link to our [figma](https://1drv.ms/p/s!AhtkLGb6CU57hiSqGNrLiAoko9hL?e=kX3JnE) design.

 ## Development